How to Butcher a Duck

 If you don’t like eating the gizzard, heart, and liver, cook them up and feed them to your pets or your chickens.
 The gizzard will need to be cut open, cleaned out and the yellow lining peeled away before cooking.
 For photos of this process, check out my post How to Butcher a Chicken…I give a more detailed description there.

 Remove the neck and feet by cutting through the ligaments that hold the bones together at the joints rather than trying to cut through bone.
 That will just dull your knife and put your fingers at risk.

 If you are freezing your ducks, you can wrap them and freeze immediately.
-Remove the bird from the freezer a day or two before you plan to cook it and allow it to thaw completely in the refrigerator before cooking.
-This will make a much more tender bird.
+Remove the bird from the freezer two or three days before you plan to cook it and allow it to thaw completely in the refrigerator before cooking.
+However, if you can soak the duck in a brine solution for 24 hours and then freeze it, you will have a much more tender bird.

 - I keep a small bucket or container of bleach water on my table to clean my hands and knives in between birds, or in case feces spills on the meat.
 Rinse with the beach water then cold water from your hose.

 - If you are butchering in warm weather, keep a cooler full of ice to put your dressed birds into for quick chilling.